Author business cards in the digital age? Yes, writers create business cards to simplify communication with their publishers and readers.

 A business card is not a book.
 Still, its fonts are no less important.
 The style of a few lines can tell people about you as a writer and appeal to your potential readers.

 Using a standard horror font would be wrong if you're a children's book writer.
-It must be appropriate and relevant to you as an author.
+Your font should be relevant to you as an author.

 Think about how you want your cards to look, and the design process will be much easier.
-Keep in mind that choosing the right typography that makes the text as legible and easy to read as possible is a must.
+Keep in mind to choose the right typography that makes the text as legible and easy to read as possible.

-Most often, writers use a font size of 8 pts, thereby maintaining readability.
-But making all the text of a business card the same size is not the best practice.
-Thus, we recommend that the essential elements, such as your name, be written in a larger font.
-Before playing with the font size, remember to leave space around each business card component.
+Most often, writers use a font size of 8 pts, to maintain readability.
+Though, all your text doesn’t have to be the same size.
+We recommend having the essential elements such as your name in larger sizes.
+And remember to leave space around each business card component.
 You don't have to fill the entire room.

 3.2.
 Font type

 Each font brings personality to a business card, making it unique.
-When creating an author's card, it is vital that the chosen font matches your brand style and reflects your personality.
+When creating an author's card, it is vital to choose a font that matches your brand style and reflects your personality.